UrbanInstitute/covid-neighborhood-job-analysis/README.md

     data from BLS or individual states are updated.
 We will update the data once a week on Thursdays until the May BLS release, after which we will update the data monthly in line with BLS data updates.
+  - `update-master.R`: The master R script which sets paramters, and sources all other scripts as needed.
+If you want to recreate our results, this is the only file you'll need to run.
 - `data/` stores the data
   - `raw-data/` stores raw data.
     - `small/` stores data that can be pushed to Github.
 All manually compiled